IverMartinson/MegaDumbOS/README.md

 &emsp; * [reddit](https://www.reddit.com/)
 &emsp; * Other various forums

-# How To Run Or Install MegaDumbOS On Linux
+# How To Run Or Install MegaDumbOS On Linux And Windows

 ## Running With Emulator (QEMU) On Linux